7 Technological Skills That Could Be Useful in an Extended Emergency

 4. Fixing and Setting Up Solar Panels

-Having a working knowledge of solar panel installation and repair is another skill that could come in handy during an extended emergency that renders a large chunk of society without power.
+CGS Solar Panels Perth state that having a working knowledge of solar panel installation and repair is another skill that could come in handy during an extended emergency that renders a large chunk of society without power.
 While only a minority of people will be relying on this form of power, you’d be able to help them if a solar panel system stopped working.
 If you already have solar panels, or you plan on getting them in the future, you might as well take the time to become knowledgeable about how they work and how to fix them.
 Plus, some governments and organizations have entertained the idea of distributing solar panels to the public in the event of an extended power outage, so anyone who knows how to set up solar power systems would become a highly eligible employee or volunteer in such a scenario.

 5. Automotive Engineering